-- Amounts from PA Schedules D-1, D-71, REV-998 PT, REV-999 PT, RK-1, and NRK-1. - Proceeds from an insurance company demutualization. - Sales of inherited property.
+- Amounts from PA Schedules D-1, D-71, RK-1 and NRK-1. - Amounts from PA Worksheets REV-998PT and REV-999PT. - Proceeds from an insurance company demutualization. - Sales of inherited property.
 The basis of inherited property is its fair market value at the date of death. - A distribution from a C corporation (other than a dividend) that exceeds your adjusted basis in that corporation.
-Please see the instructions for Line 4 of PA Schedule D on page 33. - A nonqualifying sale of your principal residence obtain PA Schedule 19, Sale of a Principal Residence. - A distribution from a partnership or PA S corporation (other than dividends) that represents a return of your investment in that entity.
+Please see the instructions for Line 4 of PA Schedule D on Page 31. - A nonqualifying sale of your principal residence obtain PA Schedule 19, Sale of a Principal Residence. - A distribution from a partnership or PA S corporation (other than dividends) that represents a return of your investment in that entity.
 You must determine if such a distribution results in a taxable gain by completing worksheets REV-998 PT or REV-999 PT.
 These worksheets are available on the Department's Web site. - Gains or losses from the IRC Sections 988, 1256, and 475 or from straddles, hedges, options or other derivatives.